-Bankruptcy dismissal is when something goes wrong and the court rejects your case.
+A bankruptcy dismissal happens when something goes wrong and the bankruptcy court rejects your case.
 There are many reasons this can happen and many consequences.
-The word “dismiss” should never be confused with discharge, which is when certain debts are eliminated.
+The word “dismiss” shouldn’t be confused with discharge, which is when certain debts are eliminated.

-Instead, bankruptcy dismissal means that the case has been thrown out.
+Instead, dismissal means that the bankruptcy case has been thrown out.
 The petition has failed.
 There is no longer a case.
-With almost all dismissals, the petitioner has wasted his or her time, although usually, one can try again soon, or after a waiting period.
+With almost all dismissals, the petitioner has wasted their time, although usually, one can try again soon, or after a waiting period.
+A bankruptcy attorney can help you rectify the issue.

 Also, because bankruptcy provides a much-desired relief, some candidates attempt to misrepresent their situation.
 This is grounds for a type of dismissal that has more serious consequences than dismissals related to honest mistakes.